agilosoftware/objeq/doc/Reference.md

 objeq supports Regular Expression matching using the Ruby `=~` operator, where the left operand is a regular expression and the right operand is a string to be matched.
 Unlike the Ruby operator, objeq's Regular Expression matching only returns a true or false result.
 The following predicate returns all unhappy Objects that have a firstName Property beginning with the letter 'W'.

     "^W" =~ firstName && !happy

 ### Selector
 After a [Predicate] is processed, the [Working Set] will consist of a subset of the original [Source Set].
 The Selector is used to evaluate these Items and return derived content as the [Result Set].
-Selectors most often will be used to return Child Properties, but can also be used to generate new Objects and Arrays.
+Selectors most often will be used to return Child Properties, but can also be used to generate new Objects and Arrays

 The following [Query] finds all Objects with a lastName Property of 'Beck' and returns only the firstName Properties from those Objects.

     lastName == 'Beck' select firstName

 This [Query] is similar, but generates new Objects as its [Result Set]:

     lastName == 'Beck' select { fullName: firstName + ' ' + lastName }

 ### Collator
 A Collator is used to sort the [Working Set] based on a list of provided sort criteria.
 A Collator must be placed after a [Predicate] and can appear before or after a [Selector].
 The order of the [Collator] and [Selector] is important because it determines whether or not the sorting is executed against the [Selector] results.

 This [Query] sorts the results by the lastName Property in Ascending Order followed by the firstName property in Descending Order, returning a generated set of Arrays as the [Result Set].

     order by lastName, firstName desc -> [ lastName + ', ' + firstName ]

 ### Parameters
 A [Query] can be Parameterized such that any Objects passed into it are also [Decorated] and treated as 'live' parameters.
 This means that the [Result Set] will be updated every time any of the Parameter's referenced Properties change.
 Parameters are referred to by number, so to drill into the first passed Parameter, you would prefix a path with %1, and so on: